 McKee's General Store (museum)

-In our aim to preserve local history, we are pleased to announce that our version of the old General Store will be opening in 2022.
+In our aim to preserve local history, we are pleased to announce that our version of the old General Store will be opening in 2023 or 2024 (depending on the pandemic).
 A generous grant from the Esther & Harold Mertz Foundation Committee of the Community Chest of Port Washington allowed us to purchase this board & batten timber oak shed.